What is an LLC?

 After completion of the vote for dissolution, several final tasks need to be completed.
 This step is referred to as winding-up and means closing the operations of a business, selling assets, paying creditors, and distributing assets to members.
 One or more LLC members may be designated to take charge of this step.

-Certain states require LLC owners to obtain a tax clearance, consent to dissolution or verify good standing from the state's tax agency.
+Certain states require LLC owners to obtain a tax clearance, consent to dissolution, or verify good standing from the state's tax agency.
 You may be required to file your last tax return before applying for dissolution.
 Make sure to indicate that this will be your company's final tax return.
 You can submit a request electronically or via mail to receive the clearance from your state's tax agency.
-If you are up to date on filing tax returns, you will receive the certificate that declares you have no tax liability.
+If you are up-to-date on filing tax returns, you will receive the certificate that declares you have no tax liability.

-New York does not require you have tax clearance before dissolution.
+New York does not require you to have tax clearance before dissolution.
 However, you still should file your final business tax returns, Form NYS-45 if you have employees, and a final sales tax return if you sell taxable goods or services.

 Other steps needed when properly closing a business include letting go of employees and settling severance packages, paying final payroll taxes, negotiating contract cancellations, and canceling business licenses and permits.